-- 270. The SFMTA shall budget \$408,000 each year for the purpose of management training of MEA-represented employees of which up to \$204,000 may be used for the purchase of equipment described in the following paragraph, to the extent that these items are used in the performance of their duties. - 271.
+- 299. The SFMTA shall budget \$48,000 each year for the purpose of management training of MEArepresented employees of which up to \$24,000 may be used for the purchase of equipment described in the following paragraph, to the extent that these items are used in the performance of their duties. - 300.
 Professional development opportunities are intended to allow employees to improve job performance.
 Until such funds are exhausted, an employee may utilize up to a maximum of \$2,000 per fiscal year for tuition, internal or external training programs, professional conferences, executive coaching, and professional licenses, certificates, and association memberships, professional software, and books, and subscriptions.
-Solely at the discretion of the appointing officer or designee, such funds may be supplemented with department funds budgeted for training, subject to the restrictions of applicable law, including Administrative Code Chapter 12X.
-No reimbursement shall be made for expenses that are eligible for reimbursement under a Federal or State Veterans benefit program or from other public funds. - 272.
-Any employee who regularly works at least twenty (20) hours per week with a minimum of one (1) year continuous service in any classification represented by MEA at the time of application is eligible for Management Training Fund reimbursement. - 273.
+Solely at the discretion of the appointing officer or designee, such funds may be supplemented with department funds budgeted for training, subject to the restrictions of applicable law.
+No reimbursement shall be made for expenses that are eligible for reimbursement under a Federal or State Veterans benefit program or from other public funds. - 301.
+Any employee who regularly works at least twenty (20) hours per week with a minimum of one (1) year continuous service in any classification represented by MEA at the time of application is eligible for Management Training Fund reimbursement. - 302.
 Employees may also use up to \$1,000 of the maximum funds available to them for the purchase of personal electronic equipment, to the extent that these items would be used in the performance of their City duties.
 Reimbursement is limited to no more than one device per employee per fiscal year.
-It is the employee's responsibility to comply with all privacy and security requirements, in accordance with state and federal law, and City and department policies. - 274.
-In addition, subject to approval by the MTA Director of Human Resources and to the extent funds are available, and as permissible under applicable law, including Administrative Code Chapter 12X, employees may utilize up to \$1,000 of the funds available to them for that fiscal year under this section IV.A. to pay for the cost of reasonable and necessary travel and lodging outside of the nine Bay Area Counties for approved training.
-Travel reimbursement rates shall be as specified by, and guidance regarding Chapter 12X provided in the Controller's Accounting Policies and Procedures memo; however, a \$50 per diem allowance may be submitted when traveling on approved training.
+It is the employee's responsibility to comply with all privacy and security requirements, in accordance with state and federal law, and City and department policies. - 303.
+In addition, subject to approval by the MTA Director of Human Resources and to the extent funds are available, and as permissible under applicable law, employees may utilize up to \$1,000 of the funds available to them for that fiscal year under this Section IV.A. to pay for the cost of reasonable and necessary travel and lodging outside of the nine Bay Area Counties for approved training.
+Travel reimbursement rates shall be as specified by the Controller's Accounting Policies and Procedures memo; however, a \$50 per diem allowance may be submitted when traveling on approved training.
 Management Training Funds may not be used for food.
-The MTA shall not utilize these funds to supplant existing budgeted training programs. - 275.
-For each fiscal year, the total expenditure of available management training funds, including amounts remaining from prior year allocations, will not exceed 125% of the current annual allocation. - 276.
+The MTA shall not utilize these funds to supplant existing budgeted training programs. - 304.
+For each fiscal year, the total expenditure of available management training funds, including amounts remaining from prior year allocations, will not exceed 125% of the current annual allocation. - 305.
 An employee may submit a request for an expense incurred in the current fiscal year.
 Only with MEA approval may an employee submit a request for an expense that occurred in a prior fiscal year (i.e., must have already received MEA pre-approval).
 An employee cannot submit a request for an expense occurring in a future fiscal year.
 Reimbursements will not be paid until the employee provides proof of payment and proof of satisfactory completion.
 If an employee provides notice of resignation, the employee must submit the expense report and receive all approvals before separating from the SFMTA to obtain reimbursement.